Bradymonabacteria are efficient predators of diverse prey bacteria

 To further determine the genes involved in predation, we performed dual-transcriptome analysis of Bradymonas sediminis FA350T with and without preying on Algoriphagus marinus am2 (Fig. S2).
 As with obligate predators, one way that Bradymonabacteria kill their prey bacteria is likely by using contact-dependent mechanisms.
 Here, the bradymonabacterial genomes possessed complete Type IV pili (T4P) (Fig. 3), and the attached areas showed more type IV pili than the unattached areas (SEM, Figs. 2g and 2h).
 The dual-transcriptome analysis showed that genes encoding the type IV pili twitching motility protein PilT (DN745_17255) were significantly upregulated during predation (Fig. S3), suggesting that these genes may be involved in predation.
 Bradymonabacteria also had T4b pilins showing homology to those in Bdellovibrio bacteriovorus HD100, in which T4b pilins are necessary for predation [28, 29] (Fig. S4), so T4b pilins may also participate in regulating predation in Bradymonabacteria.
 In addition, this group of bacteria had type II and type III secretion systems (the YscRSTUV proteins that form a membrane-embedded complex known as the ‘‘export apparatus’’ ).
 The dual-transcriptome analysis also supported the prediction that genes encoding the type III secretion system inner-membrane protein complex (DN745_01900, DN745_10315, DN745_17280, DN745_03325, and DN745_00480) were significantly upregulated during predation (Fig. S3), implying that these genes may also be involved in predation.

 Another way that Bradymonabacteria kill their prey bacteria is likely by secreting antimicrobial substances into the surrounding environment.
-As in most facultative bacterial predators, a few potential antimicrobial clusters for secondary metabolite synthesis, such as Lasso-peptide , were identified in almost all genomes of Bradymonabacteria (Fig. 3).
-Genes involved in outer membrane vesicles (OMV) biosynthesis were also detected in most genomes, such as ompA (cell envelope biogenesis protein), envC (Murein hydrolase activator) and tolR (envelope stability) .
+As in most facultative bacterial predators, a few potential antimicrobial clusters of secondary metabolite synthesis, such as Lasso-peptide , were found in almost all genomes of Bradymonabacteria (Fig. 3).
+Genes involved in OMV-like biosynthesis were also detected in most genomes, such as ompA (cell envelope biogenesis protein), envC (Murein hydrolase activator) and tolR (envelope stability) .
 Vesicle membrane-related genes (DN745_03865, DN745_02930, and DN745_07125) were significantly upregulated during predation (Table S4, Fig. S3).
-However, the fermentation supernatant of Bradymonabacteria showed no antibacterial activity.

-Bradymonabacteria are novel predators different from the so-called obligate or facultative predators
+Bradymonabacteria are novel predators different from obligate or facultative predators

 Comparative genomic analysis with other bacterial predators was performed to explore whether Bradymonabacteria have a unique living strategy.
 Two-way cluster analysis showed that bradymonabacterial genomes contained features different from those of either obligate or facultative predators, which were phylogenetically located in a different branch (Fig. 4).
 The specific multiple metabolic deficiencies of Bradymonabacteria had some similarities to those of most obligate predators.
 For example, both Bradymonabacteria and obligate predators possessed a minimal pentose phosphate pathway, lacked key enzymes for pyrimidine synthesis, and lacked complete pathways for the synthesis of many amino acids, cofactors, and vitamins (Fig. 4).
 However, Bradymonabacteria with multiple auxotrophies could grow on common media (such as marine agar medium), though at a low growth rate , unlike obligate predators.